cylc/cylc-admin/docs/proposal-spawn-on-d.md

 (Parents that are finished can no longer spawn any children and cause reflow;
 if retriggered after that, users need to be aware of reflow).

-However, it is not quite quite enough to wait for all parents to finish, because it is possible for parents to be stuck as waiting or to never be spawned at all, due to upstream failures or alternate path choices:
+For finished tasks at the end of mutually exclusive alternate paths it is not quite enough to wait for all parents to finish however, because in that case some parents should not be spawned at all - but there is no way for Cylc to know if the paths are mutually exclusive or not:

 ```
 A:out1 => post1
 A:out2 => post2
 post1 | post2 => plot
 ```
-Here the intention is probably that either one or the other of the outputs `out1` and `out2` will be generated, so either `post1` or `post2` will run, and `plot` will trigger of whichever `post` happens to run.
-But Cylc cannot know if `out1` and `out2` are mutually exclusive or not.
-It is possible that they could both be generated (and both paths will run), so we have to keep `plot` around in the finished state to prevent possible conditional reflow.
+Here if `out1` and `out2` are mutually exclusive, only one of `post1` or `post2` will be spawned, but `plot` has to be kept around in the finished in case the other path runs.

-Alternate branching like this won't stop the workflow from flowing on, however, so we can remove finished tasks like `plot` once the task pool has moved on to a cycle point beyond which nothing short of intervention could trigger their "missing" parents.
+Alternate branching like this won't stop the workflow however, so we can remove finished tasks like `plot` once the task pool has moved on to a cycle point beyond which nothing short of intervention could trigger their "missing" parents.

+Options:
+- Use graph traversal could to find the branching task (`A` above).
+If that task is finished we can remove `plot` because the other path cannot be spawned.
+- SIMPLE but blunt: cycle point housekeeping - if no active tasks exist anymore in cycles that can affect this cycle, the finished task can be removed.

-Stuck waiting tasks are a little less straightforward as they can be caused by upstream failures.
+Stuck waiting tasks (**I think**) are only a symptom of bigger problems upstream that will stall the suite, so they do not need housekeeping:

 ```
 x => B